scalar-labs/scalardb/schema-loader/docs/design.md

-# Scalar DB Schema Tool Design Document
+# Scalar DB Schema Loader Design Document
 ## Introduction
-This document provides the design of Scalar DB schema tool, including dependency components, requirements, constraints, goals, architecture and detailed modules.
+This document provides the design of Scalar DB schema loader, including dependency components, requirements, constraints, goals, architecture and detailed modules.
 ## System Overview
-Scalar DB schema tool is a Java CLI application used for manipulating schemas in specific databases which Scalar DB currently supports including Cosmos DB, Dynamo DB, Cassandra DB and JDBC database (MySQL, Postgres).
+Scalar DB schema loader is a Java CLI application used for manipulating schemas in specific databases which Scalar DB currently supports including Cosmos DB, Dynamo DB, Cassandra DB and JDBC database (MySQL, Postgres).
 ## Design Considerations
 ### Assumptions and Dependencies
 - Application will be written in Java.